 The centrepiece chapter is titled ‘Brilliant Trees’ and here especially the photographs are accompanied by fragments of poetry read by a voice that is processed and cut up so as to be barely recognisable as David Sylvian.
 A scene is described where ‘trees joyfully sway’, and in that instant the past meets the present.

 I’m glad that David Sylvian plays a part, however abstract his contribution.
-Without this the production may have felt too much like a eulogy for a lost past, but in combining contemporary sounds with prior memories the piece is given a sense of vitality, and perhaps there is even a hint of promise for the future.
+Without this the production may have felt too much like a eulogy for a lost past, but in combining contemporary elements with prior remembrances the piece is given a sense of vitality, and perhaps there is even a hint of promise for the future.

 Sat in the departure lounge at Kristiansand I read a post online from Biliana Voutchkova sharing that her much-loved violin has gone missing on a train journey in Germany, presumed to be stolen.
 No doubt this is the same instrument played on Modus of Raw and featured in Yuka’s film.
 Biliana’s anguish at the loss is palpable, not being rooted in any inherent worth of the instrument, but in a shared history and the deep connection of making music with it for thirty years.